adilmajid/privacy-for-the-paranoid/README.md

 * [ ] Set up 2FA on all of your logins
 * [ ] Set different passwords for all of your accounts.
 Use a password manager like [1Password](https://1password.com), [LastPass](https://www.lastpass.com), or [KeePass](https://keepass.info).
 * [ ] Pay attention to whether a website uses http or https.
 Never type a password or other sensitive info into a website that only uses http.
-* [ ] Update your Google settings to limit what Google tracks and update Facebook to limit what you share with others. ([Google](#google))([Facebook](#facebook))
+* [ ] Update your Google settings to limit what Google tracks and update Facebook to limit what you share with others.
+(Jump to [Google](#google))(Jump to [Facebook](#facebook))
 * [ ] Delete online accounts you don't need or use

 <hr>

 # Lockdown
 Virtually every online service you use stores some of your personal information.
 It could be as basic as your name and email address.
 Or it could be highly personal, like your sexual orientation, your notes and documents, your credit card information, your messages… so on.
 This is information you want kept safe.

 Many services are broadcast platforms, meaning you want to make sure nobody should be able to access these accounts other than you.